Shobika187/Sorting-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+Step1: define a function

+Step2:using a for loop

+Step3: give a input  as eval(input())
 ## Selection Sort Algorithm:
 1. Set the first unsorted element as the minimum
 2. For each of the unsorted elements, check if the element < current minimum.